DoviniJ/GxEprs/README.md

 * IID
 * standardized covariate
 * square of the standardized covariate (Note: This column is required to address model misspecification, if present.
 See reference for details.)
-* 14 confounders of the discovery sample
+* 14 confounders of the discovery sample (Note: These columns are optional.
+Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ```
 ID_1 ID_1 0.787403812314451 0.620004763647331 -3.04026 45 -12.048 2.17634 -0.940322 -0.446351 -5.45685 -2.53161 -2.13435 -1.95623 -3.82792 -0.380636 0 10